dinalamdany/slang/README.txt

-slang programming language for plt
+slang is a discrete event simulation language that allows you to schedule events that manipulate objects, primitives, and data structures